hickeyhistory/hickey-history-website/content/homepage/books.md

 ---
-title: "Books & Publications"
+title: "Books"
-header_menu_title: "Publications"
+header_menu_title: "Books"
-navigation_menu_title: "Books & Publications"
+navigation_menu_title: "Books"
 weight: 10
 header_menu: true
 ---

 To explore his complete catalog of books and publications, please visit the following [link](books).
-For those eager to delve into his most recent works, below are three of his latest & most popular publications, each of which is available on Amazon for your convenience.
+For those eager to delve into his most recent works, below are four of his latest & most popular publications, each of which is available on Amazon for your convenience.

-To see all of his books on Amazon, you can use this [link](https://www.amazon.com/stores/Donald-R.-Hickey/author/B001ITW0L4).

----

 ### Tecumseh's War: The Epic Conflict for the Heart of America